radiatingstar/radiatingstar.com/README.md

 The app's using [`gatsby-plugin-graphql-codegen`](https://github.com/d4rekanguok/gatsby-typescript/blob/master/packages/gatsby-plugin-graphql-codegen/readme.md).
 The types' generation takes too much time during development, so it's only available when running the app with the `CODEGEN` env set to `true`.

+### Pages

+The pages components in the pages' directory are meant to query the required data and pass it to the UI component.
+That's why they're only re-exporting those components.
+Don't put anything else in there.